orizens/orizens.com/src/pages/blog/2016-11-25-simple-action-creators-for-ngrxstore-in-angular-2.md

   }
 }</pre>

-it&#8217;s a nice and clear way for defining action creators.
+it's a nice and clear way for defining action creators.
 However, when more actions are added, the file is getting bigger and the pattern for each action creator is repeated.
 This makes it hard to maintain and in my opinion, harder to have a glance at all action creators available in this file.

 ## After: Action Creator Factory

-I started to think of a different way for defining action creators &#8211; one which will allow me to have a better readable format, write less while keeping the useful typing of the payload argument.
-I came up with &#8220;**ActionCreatorFactory.create()**&#8221; &#8211; it creates a action creator function while the payload type is defined after the &#8220;**create**&#8221; function.
+I started to think of a different way for defining action creators - one which will allow me to have a better readable format, write less while keeping the useful typing of the payload argument.
+I came up with &#8220;**ActionCreatorFactory.create()**" - it creates a action creator function while the payload type is defined after the &#8220;**create**" function.

 The first argument of the create function is the action that should be encapsulated.
 There an optional second argument which is a default value that the payload should be assigned to is no value has been triggered with the action creator.